-Lines 1d(2)(a) and 1d(3)(a).
-"RPA '94" Current Liability and "OBRA '87" Current Liability.
+Line 1d(2)(a).
+"RPA '94" Current Liability.
 All plans regardless of the number of participants must provide the information indicated in accordance with these instructions.
-The interest rate used to compute the "RPA '94" current liability must be in accordance with guidelines issued by the IRS, using the 90% to 105% interest rate corridor of Code section 412(I)(7)(C)(i) for plan years beginning in 2003.
-However, a special rule under Code section 412(I)(7)(C)(i)(III) allows a rate up to120% to be used for the 2003 plan year.
+The interest rate used to compute the "RPA '94" current liability must be in accordance with guidelines issued by the IRS, using the 90% to 105% interest rate corridor of Code section 412(I)(7)(C)(i) for plan years beginning in 2004.
+However, a special rule under Code section 412(b)(5)(B)(ii)(II) provides that, for the 2004 plan year, the interest rate used to determine current liability must not be above and must not be more than 10 percent below the weighted average of the rates of interest, as set forth by the Treasury department, on amounts invested conservatively in long-term investment-grade corporate bonds during the 4-year period ending on the last day before the beginning of the 2004 plan year.
+See Notice 2004-34.

 The "RPA '94" current liability must be computed using the 1983 G.A.M. mortality table for non-disabled lives published in Rev. Rul.
 95-28, 1995-1 C.B.
 74, and may be computed taking into account the mortality tables for disabled lives published in Rev. Rul.
 96-7, 1996-1 C.B.
-59. The "OBRA '87" current liability is the current liability as defined in Code section 412(I)(7), but computed without regard to the limitation on the interest rate and prescribed mortality tables provided in section 412(I)(7)(C) as enacted by "RPA '94."
-See Q&A-9(1) of Rev. Rul.
-96-21, 1996-1 C.B.
-64, for the specific circumstances under which the "OBRA '87" current liability interest rate may be different from the "RPA '94" current liability interest rate.
+59.

-Each other actuarial assumption used in calculating the "RPA '94" and "OBRA '87" current liabilities must be the same assumptions used for calculating other costs for the funding standard account.
+Each other actuarial assumption used in calculating the "RPA '94" current liability must be the same assumption used for calculating other costs for the funding standard account.
 See Notice 90-11, 1990-1 C.B.
 319. The actuary must take into account rates of early retirement and the plan's early retirement and turnover provisions as they relate to benefits, where these would significantly affect the results.
-Regardless of the valuation date, "RPA '94" and "OBRA '87" current liabilities are computed taking into account only credited service through the end of the prior plan year.
+Regardless of the valuation date, "RPA '94" current liability is computed taking into account only credited service through the end of the prior plan year.
 No salary scale projections should be used in these computations.
-Do not include the expected increase in current liability due to benefits accruing during the plan year reported in lines 1d(2)(b) and 1d(3)(b) in these computations.
+Do not include the expected increase in current liability due to benefits accruing during the plan year reported in line 1d(2)(b) in these computations.

-Lines 1d(2)(b) and 1d(3)(b).
+Line 1d(2)(b).
 Expected Increase in Current Liability.
-Enter the amounts by which the "RPA '94" and "OBRA '87" current liabilities are expected to increase due to benefits accruing during the plan year on account of credited service and/or salary changes for the current year.
+Enter the amount by which the "RPA '94" current liability is expected to increase due to benefits accruing during the plan year on account of credited service and/or salary changes for the current year.
 One year's salary scale may be reflected.

 Line 1d(2)(c).
 Current Liability Computed at Highest Allowable Interest Rate.
-Enter the current liability computed using the highest allowable interest rate (120% of the weighted average interest rate).
+Enter the current liability computed using the highest allowable interest rate (100% of the weighted average interest rate on amounts invested conservatively in long-term investment-grade corporate bonds during the 4-year period ending on the last day before the beginning of the 2004 plan year).
 All other assumptions used should be identical to those used for lines 1d(2)(a) and (b).
 It is not necessary to complete line 1d(2)(c) if the plan is a multiemployer plan or if the plan had 100 or fewer participants in the prior plan year.
 Whether or not a plan had 100 or fewer participants in the prior plan year is determined according to the instructions under the Who Must File discussion for Schedule B. This line need not be completed if the actuarial value of assets (line 1b(2)) divided by the "RPA '94" current liability (line 1d(2)(a)) is greater than or equal to 90%.
 However, if this line is not completed, sufficient records should be retained so that the current liability amount that would otherwise have been entered on this line can be computed at a later time if required.